 Here you will find articles, essays, and interviews related to breathing, healing, consciousness, presence, and awakening.
 Just click on the title to read the entire piece.
 Page toward the bottom for breath-related articles.
-You can also visit my blog.

 This material is Copyright © by me, Dennis Lewis.
 If you are interested in reprinting for commercial purposes anything you find here, please contact me for written permission.
 For personal sharing, just be sure to include my name and this website address.

 “We are faced with a profound mystery: the mystery of ourselves here and now, on this earth.
 Whatever scientific or religious beliefs we may have about this mystery, about how and why we have come to be, most of us are ‘asleep’ to its unfathomable immediacy, its ‘now-ness.’
 We move through our lives in a state of waking sleep, a state of psychological, cultural, and spiritual hypnosis. …”